 - Its anti-inflammatory properties are beneficial for managing arthritis and stomach ulcers.

-- Turmeric milk is considered one of the best natural remedies for cold and cough due to its antiviral and antibacterial properties.
+- Turmeric milk is considered one of the best natural remedies for colds and coughs due to its antiviral and antibacterial properties.

 - The golden milk provides relief from aches and pains.